White on Blonde: Critical reception

+Promotion and singles

 Following an endorsement by then Radio 1 presenter Chris Evans on his Channel 4 show TFI Friday in 1997, Texas came back to the music scene with the international hit "Say What You Want".
 The song was released internationally on 6 January 1997 and became the band's highest-peaking single to date on the UK Singles Chart, reaching No. 3 in its second week of release.

 A total of five singles were taken from the album, all of which were top-ten hits in the UK.
 "Halo", released in April 1997, peaked at No. 10, "Black Eyed Boy", released in July 1997, peaked at No. 5, and "Put Your Arms Around Me", released in November 1997, also peaked at No. 10.
-In 1998, the Autumn Breeze remix of the song used as the end credits song to the film Ever After: A Cinderella Story, starring Drew Barrymore.
+The single version of the latter, known as the Autumn Breeze mix, was featured in the end credits to the 1998 film Ever After.
 The band then released a double A-sided single of "Insane" along with "Say What You Want (All Day, Every Day)"—a new version of the first hit from the album but now with additional rap vocals from the Wu-Tang Clan.
 The single peaked at No. 4 in the UK.